 - Including positive language about autism (sensory processing benefits/differences, such as a better auditory working memory), instead of interpreting autistic strengths as neurotypical deficits.

-- Including neutral language about autism, such “differences” instead of “deficits.”
+- Including neutral language about autism, such as “differences” instead of “deficits.”

 - Mentioning that neurotypical people have their own problems with interpreting autistic people.